The Making of Be Forever Yamato, Part 4

 April 30: Scanimation review meeting: a technical meeting to review the use of the Scanimation process for scenes such as the double galaxy and Dark Nebula.

-May 7: Production meeting to work out script part “D” (the finale).
+May 7: Production meeting to work out the film’s epilogue.
 This was previously postponed because a theme song had not been decided upon.
-After this meeting, the finale is rewritten twice and ultimately becomes a fantasy scene with the song Until The Day of Love by Akira Fuse.
+After this meeting, the epilogue is rewritten twice and ultimately becomes a fantasy scene with the song Until The Day of Love by Akira Fuse.
 Completion of the storyboard takes the rest of the month, extending past the original May 10 deadline.

 May 8: Music composition meeting (Nishizaki, Hiroshi Miyagawa, sound director Atsushi Tashiro).
 The soundtrack is discussed while examining the storyboard.